phil426/podabio/GOOGLE_OAUTH_SETUP.md

 ### Testing Users

 For testing, you can add test users in OAuth consent screen:
-- test.serial@podn.bio
+- test.serial@poda.bio
-- test.radiolab@podn.bio
+- test.radiolab@poda.bio
-- cursor@podn.bio
+- cursor@poda.bio
 - Or use any email for testing

 ## Security Notes